 Android & Chromebook Roaming Client

-The DNSFilter Android App allows you to protect roaming mobile clients on and off network.
+The DNSFilter Android App allows you to protect roaming mobile clients on and off the network.
 This is similar to how the Windows User Agent functions.
-The app operates a special VPN which forwards DNS queries to DNSFilter, but avoids forwarding the rest of your traffic to our servers.
+The app operates a special VPN which forwards DNS queries to DNSFilter but avoids forwarding the rest of your traffic to our servers.
 Thus, the privacy of your data is ensured.